State group says they moved resources to another area, but still provide some support for the county.

 UPDATE: As of July 1, 2021, the Sussex Health Department’s hours of operation are 8:15 a.m. to 5 p.m.
 Monday through Friday.
 Near the beginning of the pandemic, the Sussex Health Department switched to virtual offerings, including Telehealth services five days a week.
 Administrative staff also remained onsite to schedule clients for clinical services, help with vital records and give information on other programs.
 Rather than a decision of choice or convenience, it was one of necessity.

 “Many local governments, including Sussex County, closed during the onset of COVID-19.
 As a result, many health department services were streamlined and redirected due to staffing needed for the COVID-19 response,” said Tara Rose, the community health educator, and COVID-19 public information officer with the Virginia Department of Health’s Crater Health District.
 “The Sussex County building that houses the Sussex Health Department closed, not the services we offered to the community.”

 SUSSEX – If you go to the Sussex County Health Department, there’s a sign on the door.
 It says “all public health services for this area have been redirected to another location.”

 There’s never a good time for a county’s health department to close, but the worst is probably during a pandemic.
-However that’s what the Sussex County Health Department did.
-In March, the department closed their doors with no warning to local residents.
+However, that’s what the Sussex County Health Department did.
+In March, the department closed its doors with no warning to local residents.

 Now, local leaders are left wondering how they’re going to help their residents as COVID-19 cases continue to rise.
 In fact, Sussex County’s Board of Supervisors is withholding all the health department’s funding until they get some answers.